040 Processing Data with Pandas#

 3 WF1357 36 60 72000.0

-Note also how Pandas has added an extra column without a title to the left of the data.
+Note also how Pandas has added an extra column without a name to the left of the data.
 This is known as the index column.
 The index column is used to uniquely identify each row in the DataFrame.
 Pandas has generated this index for us by giving the rows consecutive integer index values starting from 0.
 If we want to use a different column as the index, then we can specify this using the index_col parameter, e.g.,

-df_id = pd.read_csv('data/windfarm.csv', index_col='id')
+df_id = pd.read_csv('data/040/windfarm.csv', index_col='id')

 print(df_id)